DinoChiesa/Apigee-Java-Edit-Xml-Node/README.md

 Today, in Apigee, you could do this with an XSLT policy and an XSLT module.
 But many people don't want to write or maintain XSLT.
 This policy allows you to accomplish the task with No coding required!
+[This policy does not perform decryption, just XML surgery.]

 In addition to allowing you to replace a node in a document, this policy also allows you to remove a single node (an attribute or element) from an XML document, or to insert a single